-But, this evening, I made a decision that I won’t be doing this again anytime soon.
+But, this evening, I decided that I won’t be doing this again for a while.
 I didn’t get into a fight with one, or suddenly break out in hives.
-I was just painfully reminded of a particular foible of the woman upstairs, one which I do not wish to tolerate any more.
+No one hit me over the head with a purple bulb.
+I was just painfully reminded of one of the particular contrivances of the woman upstairs; and one which I will no longer tolerate.

-This curry was my first post-admission encounter with mister S. melongena, and unfortunately, it wasn’t a pleasant one.
-Unexpectedly, I was taken back to that mental place of desperation, entrapment, and agony that anorexia put me through for so long.
-The sheer pain of my body crying out for nourishment and me fobbing it off with some glorified purple sponge, and still wondering why I didn’t feel any physically better after having a meal.
+This curry was my first post-admission encounter with Mr S. melongena, and unfortunately, it wasn’t a good one.
+I was unexpectedly taken aback to that mental place of desperate agony that anorexia put me through for so long.
+The sheer torture of my pain-filled body crying out for nourishment, whilst I fobbed it off with some glorified purple sponge covered in dry, fat-less seasoning…and still wondering why I didn’t feel any physically better after eating a ‘big meal’.

 “It’s hard to be clear about who you are when you are carrying around a bunch of baggage from the past.